maharrshi/test-automation-using-playwright/README.md

 - Refer to the LMS for detailed descriptions of each test case.
 - For troubleshooting or modifying test configurations, review the playwright.config.ts file.
-- for the leave workflow, additionally assigning the leave the created employee is implemented which is currently not present in the test case
+- for the leave workflow, additionally assigning the leave the created employee is implemented which is currently not present in the test case.